-When the big teams of the country are training in their southern quarters and the college teams are practicing in indoor cages, the cadets are well along in the baseball season.
+Baseball When the big teams of the country are training in their southern quarters and the college teams are practicing in indoor cages, the cadets are well along in the baseball season.
 Organized practice begins in February.
-This popular sport draws well; and the cadets are always represented by a strong team.
+This popular sport draws well; and the cadets are always represented by a strong team, having in the last two years lost but one game out of twenty-six played.
 On the coldest days of December and January, indoor ball-played outdoors, however-is indulged in quite extensively.